Saskatchewan Highway 263: Route description

-Hwy 263 begins in the District of Lakeland No. 521 at an intersection with Hwy 2 (CanAm Highway) on the eastern edge of the village of Christopher Lake.
+Highway 263 begins in the District of Lakeland No. 521 at an intersection with Highway 2 (CanAm Highway) on the eastern edge of the village of Christopher Lake.
 It heads due west through the centre of town along Main Street E/W before leaving Christopher Lake and going through a switchback as it travels just to the south of both the lake of the same name and Bell's Beach.
-The highway has a junction with Hwy 953 as it travels just to the south of Clearsand Beach, Neis Beach, and Sunnyside Beach and passes by a golf course.
-Hwy 263 travels along the southern edge of the hamlets of Emma Lake, where it has a junction with Hwy 952 near the southern shore of the Emma Lake, and Tweedsmuir before entering Prince Albert National Park.
-It travels west through remote woodlands along the southern edge of the park for a few kilometres to cross the Spruce River and have an intersection with Hwy 240, with Hwy 263 curving northward and winding its way past Halkett Lake.
+The highway has a junction with Highway 953 as it travels just to the south of Clearsand Beach, Nies Beach, and Sunnyside Beach and passes by a golf course.
+Highway 263 travels along the southern edge of the hamlets of Emma Lake, where it has a junction with Highway 952 near the southern shore of the Emma Lake, and Tweedsmuir before entering Prince Albert National Park.
+It travels west through remote woodlands along the southern edge of the park for a few kilometres to cross the Spruce River and have an intersection with Highway 240, with Highway 263 curving northward and winding its way past Halkett Lake.
 After crossing over the Spruce River for a second time, the highway has intersections with the access roads to Trappers Lake and Namekus Lake as it passes by several other small lakes and streams as it winds its way through the Waskesiu Hills.
 Entering the hamlet of Waskesiu Lake, the highway travels along Lakeview Drive, passing a golf course and running along the coastline Waskesiu Lake.
-After travelling through downtown, the highway turns away from the lake and comes to an end shortly thereafter at an intersection between Hwy 264 and Kingsmere Road.
-The entire length of Hwy 263 is a paved, two-lane highway.
+After travelling through downtown, the highway turns away from the lake and comes to an end shortly thereafter at an intersection between Highway 264 and Kingsmere Road.
+The entire length of Highway 263 is a paved, two-lane highway.